tmux-python/tmuxp/doc/quickstart.rst

 Configuration files can be stored in ``$HOME/.tmuxp`` or in project directories as ``.tmuxp.py``, ``.tmuxp.json`` or ``.tmuxp.yaml``.

-Every configuratio is required to have:
+Every configuration is required to have:

 1. ``session_name``
 2. list of ``windows``